bashup/doco/doco.md

 #### `require-services` *flag command-name*

 Checks the number of currently selected services, based on *flag*.
 If flag is `1`, then exactly one service must be selected; if `-`, then 0 or 1 services.  `+` means 1 or more services are required.
-If the number of services selected (e.g. via the `with` subcommand), does not match the requirement, abort with a usage error using *command-name*.
+If the number of services selected (e.g. via the `--with` subcommand), does not match the requirement, abort with a usage error using *command-name*.

 ```shell
 require-services() {